Psycho (1960 film): Rating

 Psycho has been rated and re-rated several times over the years by the MPAA.
 Upon its initial release, the film received a certificate stating that it was "Approved" (certificate #19564) under the simple pass/fail system of the Production Code in use at that time.
-Later, when the MPAA switched to a voluntary letter ratings system in 1968, Psycho was one of a number of high-profile motion pictures to be retro-rated with an "M" (Suggested for mature audiences: Parental discretion advised).
+Later, when the MPAA switched to a voluntary letter ratings system in 1968, Psycho was one of a number of high-profile motion pictures to be retro-rated with an "M" (Suggested for mature audiences: Parental discretion advised) for further distribution.
 This remained the only rating the film would receive for 16 years, and according to the guidelines of the time "M" was the equivalent of a "PG" rating.
 In 1984, amidst a controversy surrounding the levels of violence depicted in "PG"-rated films in the VCR era, the film was re-classified to its current rating of "R".

 Re-release

 The film had another successful theatrical reissue in 1969.
 The film was re-released to cinemas on September 20 and 23, 2015, as part of the "TCM Presents" series by Turner Classic Movies and Fathom Events.

 Television

 CBS purchased the television rights for $450,000.
 CBS planned to televise the film on September 23, 1966, as an installment of its new movie night The CBS Friday Night Movies.
 Three days prior to the scheduled telecast, Valerie Percy, daughter of Illinois senate candidate Charles H. Percy, was murdered.
 As her parents slept mere feet away, she was stabbed a dozen times with a double-edged knife.
 In light of the murder, CBS agreed to postpone the broadcast.
-As a result of the Apollo 1 fire on January 27, 1967, the network washed its hands of Psycho.
+As a result of the Apollo 1 fire on January 27, 1967, the network again postponed the screening of Psycho.

 Shortly afterward Paramount included the film in its first syndicated package of post-1950 movies, "Portfolio I".
 WABC-TV in New York City was the first station in the country to air Psycho (with some scenes significantly edited), on its late-night movie series, The Best of Broadway, on June 24, 1967.

 The film finally made its way to general television broadcast in one of Universal's syndicated programming packages for local stations in 1970.
 Psycho was aired for 20 years in this format, then leased to cable for two years before returning to syndication as part of the "List of a Lifetime" package.